 Many briefs from PACER have also been uploaded to the RECAP, an initiative to provide greater free access to the public records in PACER.
 Other popular free court document repositories include JD Supra, The Smoking Gun, and Justia's Cases in the News – Documents.
 The case parties, attorneys, or interested organizations (such as those which filed an amicus brief) may also have posted documents related to the case online; conduct a search of the general web to locate free postings.

 2. State Courts

 In Bloomberg Law, the “Litigation & Dockets” section includes docket access for selected states, providing access to briefs, motions and other pleadings.
-In LexisNexis and Westlaw, available briefs for a particular case will be linked from the top of the opinion.
+In LexisNexis and WestlawNext, available briefs for a particular case will be linked from the opinion.
 Databases of briefs and other case materials may also be searched separately.

 You may also be able to obtain briefs and other materials directly from a state court's website, although availability will vary.
 For quick access to an individual court’s website, consult the National Center for State Courts' list of State Court Web Sites.
 The Court Records Free Reference and Directory also provides direct links to U.S. trial courts, some of which provide downloadable documents.